exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ### Introduction
 The start of the game is the most variable section of the game depending on how active you play.
-This guide will be split into 1 to ee50, ee50 to ee200, and ee200 to ee2000 sections for particular milestones.
+This guide will be split into 1 to ee50, ee50 to ee200, and ee200 to ee2000 sections as you hit milestones and gain new unlocks.
 Within each of these sections there are idle, active, and general strategy subsections for differing playstyles.
 Playing and molding both sections will often deliver the best results for a particular person's ability and situation.